 Extending your loan repayment term beyond 10 years may be the solution for you if you are struggling to meet the monthly payments.

 This will lower your monthly payments and also reduces your risk of default.
 Defaulting occurs when you miss payments and don’t make up those payments in a certain amount of time.

-A longer loan repayment term means you pay much more by way of accrued interest by the time you finish paying off your loan.
+A longer loan repayment term length means you pay much more by way of accrued interest by the time you finish paying off your student loan.

 You should choose this option only if you absolutely cannot meet your monthly loan obligations.